luxfi/cli/cmd/commands.md

---control-keys strings     addresses that may make blockchain changes --devnet                   operate on a devnet network --endpoint string          use the given endpoint for network operations -e, --ewoq                 use ewoq key [fuji/devnet] -f, --fuji                 testnet            operate on fuji (alias to testnet -h, --help                 help for changeOwner
+--control-keys strings     addresses that may make blockchain changes --devnet                   operate on a devnet network --endpoint string          use the given endpoint for network operations -e, --ewoq                 use ewoq key [testnet/devnet] -f, --testnet                 testnet            operate on testnet (alias to testnet -h, --help                 help for changeOwner
--k, --key string           select the key to use [fuji/devnet] -g, --ledger               use ledger instead of key (always true on mainnet, defaults to false on fuji/devnet) --ledger-addrs strings     use the given ledger addresses -l, --local                operate on a local network -m, --mainnet              operate on mainnet --output-tx-path string    file path of the transfer blockchain ownership tx -s, --same-control-key     use the fee-paying key as control key -t, --testnet              fuji            operate on testnet (alias to fuji) --threshold uint32         required number of control key signatures to make blockchain changes --config string            config file (default is $HOME/.lux-cli/config.json) --log-level string         log level for the application (default "ERROR")
+-k, --key string           select the key to use [testnet/devnet] -g, --ledger               use ledger instead of key (always true on mainnet, defaults to false on testnet/devnet) --ledger-addrs strings     use the given ledger addresses -l, --local                operate on a local network -m, --mainnet              operate on mainnet --output-tx-path string    file path of the transfer blockchain ownership tx -s, --same-control-key     use the fee-paying key as control key -t, --testnet              testnet            operate on testnet (alias to testnet) --threshold uint32         required number of control key signatures to make blockchain changes --config string            config file (default is $HOME/.lux-cli/config.json) --log-level string         log level for the application (default "ERROR")